Professionals

 Sexual Knowledge

-• Children as young as 3 years of age can identify their own gender, and then soon after can identify the gender of others.
-Initially, distinctions between genders are based on visual factors found in their culture (such as hairstyles, size, or clothing), though by age 3 or 4 many are aware of genital differences.
-Gender roles are not set this early, and children display a range of behaviors culturally associated with either or both genders.
+• Children as young as 3 years of age can identify themselves.
+Initially, distinctions between sex are based on visual factors found in their culture, though by age 3 or 4 many are aware of genital differences.

 • Preschool children's understanding of pregnancy and birth tends to be vague until about age 6.